ganyariya/ganyariya/README.md

 </a>

-- 🏫 I'm a student at the University of Tsukuba in Japan.
+- 🏫 I'm a backend engineer of some Japanese social mobile game.
 - 🌱 I'm interested in competitive programming, artificial intelligence, team development, and backend.
 - 📩 Please feel free to ask me on [Twitter](https://twitter.com/ganyariya)!
 - 📦 My more detail [homepage](https://ganyariya.netlify.app/)!